 For the production of short-term anaesthesia suitable for minor surgical interferences or for induction prior to inhalation anaesthesia.
-When romifidine or detomidine are used as the premedicant, anaesthesia may also be maintained with a 'top-up' combination of either romifidine and ketamine or detomidine and ketamine at regular 8-10 minute intervals.
-Ketamine should never be used as a sole anaesthetic agent.
-It is generally accepted as good anaesthetic practice to starve animals for a period prior to anaesthesia where possible.
+When romifidine or detomidine are used as the premedicant, anaesthesia may also be maintained with a 'top-up'

 To achieve the best results, it is important that horses are not stressed before the anaesthetic.
 It is equally important that the whole procedure, from induction to recovery, should take place in quiet and calm surroundings.